-If every American swapped just one lightbulb for an ENERGY STAR® labeled LED bulb, it would collectively save more than $8 billion in energy costs and remove 2 million cars worth of greenhouse gas emissions from our atmosphere.
+If every American swapped just one lightbulb for an ENERGY STAR® labeled Light Emitting Diode (LED) bulb, it would collectively save more than $8 billion in energy costs and remove 2 million cars worth of greenhouse gas emissions from our atmosphere.

 What Are LEDs?

-- LEDs also use much less energy than incandescent bulbs and they can last for decades.
+- LEDs also use much less energy than incandescent bulbs and can last for decades.

 - LEDs don’t contain any mercury, which makes disposal easy.